 There are very few risks associated with this procedure, especially when used with fat filler.
-There is no risk of rejection or allergic reaction in the patient because the fat is harvested from their own body [8].
+There is no risk of rejection or allergic reaction in the patient because the fat is harvested from his or her own body [7].
 With the other products that are used there is a low risk of a reaction.
 There may be some puffiness around the injection area that will disappear within a couple days.
-As with all surgical procedures, there is a risk of infection near the injected areas, but this is also rare because the injection wound is smaller than an incision in the skin [8].
+As with all surgical procedures, there is a risk of infection near the injected areas, but this is also rare because the injection wound is smaller than an incision in the skin [7].